Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 I've had a few situations where I've done something stupid and completely broken my site.
 When this happens I usually contact SiteGround support and the problem is resolved in less than 20 minutes.

 For example, just last week I accidentally deleted my WordPress database and my blog completely broke.
+I was freaking out.

 That level of support is priceless to me because each minute my site is down I could be losing visitors.